 Localization is a process that developers need to follow if they’re releasing their app in multiple territories.
 Keep in mind that an app released in the US shouldn’t feature only English in the build if it’s released in France as well.
 The same goes for the metadata and creatives that are on its product page.
 Developers will need to localize their app build, metadata and creatives so the information is presented in a familiar, natural way for users of that territory.
 By successfully localizing an app, developers are expanding their reach past just their native territory to expose their app to additional new users.

+Making an app universal means that it’s available for both iPhone and iPad.
+There are times that users are disappointed that their favorite app is only available on one device but not the other.
+By creating the app for multiple types of devices, it casts a wider net of users that are capable to install.
 Additionally, Apple is more likely to feature an app that is exclusive for iOS.
 If there is a native app, it means that it was written only for iOS devices.
 The UX of the app is meant to compliment and work better on those specific types of devices, which leads to a higher quality user experience.
 Having an app that works great and is well-received by users is a key factor to getting featured.

 Apple is frequently updating their products and OS to add new features to expedite or help users’ daily lives.
 Developers will need to stay up-to-date on the latest features and work on incorporating them into their apps.
 For instance, with the release of iOS 12, it introduced Siri Shortcuts.
 If users are searching for apps that include these shortcuts, developers can work on building relevancy for keywords that users are likely to search for.
 In turn, their app is more likely to appear for it in a search query.